Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/shane-longman/overview.md

   These are reporting attributes only — they don't affect who can see whose records.
-- **Character-to-role mapping** — the sample maps the *Capital City* characters to the consulting-firm role tiers consistently with both the series' portrayal of each character and the access-control model: the CEO and the two Directors are the senior executives / practice leaders; the desk heads are the day-to-day project leaders; the senior traders, capital markets originator, and IT lead are the mid-level consultants; the junior trader and the graduate assistant are the entry-level analysts.
+- **Character-to-role mapping** — the sample maps the *Capital City* characters to the consulting-firm role tiers consistently with both the series' portrayal of each character and the access-control model: the CEO and the two Directors are the senior executives / practice leaders; the department heads are the day-to-day project leaders; the senior traders, capital markets originator, and IT head are the mid-level consultants; the junior trader and the graduate assistant are the entry-level analysts.
 - **Customers** — the sample's customers are the Australian political parties seeded in the Party Service (`backend/modules/party-service/src/main/resources/sample-data/`).
 This leverages the existing seed data rather than